phungtienminh/Competitive_programming/README.md

-Poland Olympiad in Informatics solution
+Poland Olympiad in Informatics and Russian Code Cup solution